 A Serving Cell may be configured with one or multiple BWPs, and the maximum number of BWP per Serving Cell is specified in TS 38.213 [6].

 The BWP switching for a Serving Cell is used to activate an inactive BWP and deactivate an active BWP at a time.
 The BWP switching is controlled by the PDCCH indicating a downlink assignment or an uplink grant, by the bwp-InactivityTimer, by RRC signalling, or by the MAC entity itself upon initiation of Random Access procedure.
 Upon RRC (re-)configuration of firstActiveDownlinkBWP-Id and/or firstActiveUplinkBWP-Id for SpCell or activation of an SCell, the DL BWP and/or UL BWP indicated by firstActiveDownlinkBWP-Id and/or firstActiveUplinkBWP-Id respectively (as specified in TS 38.331 [5]) is active without receiving PDCCH indicating a downlink assignment or an uplink grant.
 The active BWP for a Serving Cell is indicated by either RRC or PDCCH (as specified in TS 38.213 [6]).
 For unpaired spectrum, a DL BWP is paired with a UL BWP, and BWP switching is common for both UL and DL.

+The BWP switching for a SCell group(s) or a SCell(s) is used to activate a dormant BWP and deactivate an active BWP for one SCell group or one SCell at a time.
+The BWP switching for a SCell group(s) or a SCell(s) is controlled by the PDCCH as specified in TS 38.212 [9] to indicate one group of SCell or one SCell entering or leavinge dormant BWP.
+The SCell group configuration and dormant BWP configuration for one SCell are configured by RRC signallilng described in TS 38.331 [5].
+Upon receivinge the PDCCH indicating leaving dormant BWP, the DL BWP indicated by firstOutsideActiveTimeBWP-Id (as specified in TS 38.331 [5]) is activated by DCP.
+Otherwise firstWithinActiveTimeBWP-Id (as specified in TS 38.331 [5]) is activated.
+Upon receivinge the PDCCH indicating entering dormant BWP, the DL BWP indicated by dormantDownlinkBWP-Id (as specified in TS 38.331 [5]) is activated.
+The dormant BWP configuration for SpCell and PUCCH SCcell are not supported.

 For each activated Serving Cell configured with a BWP, the MAC entity shall:

-1> if a BWP is activated:
+1> if a BWP is activated and it is not the dormant BWP:

 2> transmit on UL-SCH on the BWP;